Gluten Free Vanilla Cake

 One other ingredient in gluten free flour that might sound a little strange is xanthan gum.
 It’s a key ingredient in gluten free baking.
 Xanthan gum has a big impact on the texture of gluten free baked goods too.

-Gluten adds an elasticity and stickiness to dough and batter.
-Xanthan gum emulates these characteristics in gluten free baking, and helps lock in moisture.
+Gluten adds elasticity and stickiness to doughs and batters.
+Xanthan gum emulates these characteristics in gluten free baking and helps lock in moisture.

 Luckily for us, xanthan gum is included in almost all gluten free flour blends (including the below brands).